Wall-crossing for vortex partition function and handsaw quiver varierty: Main results

-This is essentially a rational version of a transformation formula for multiple elliptic hypergeometric series proposed in Langer-Schlosser-Warnaar \cite[Cor.
+On the other hand, using the explicit formulas \eqref{comb4} and \eqref{comb3}, Theorem \ref{main} (b) is essentially a rational version of a transformation formula for multiple elliptic hypergeometric series proposed in Langer-Schlosser-Warnaar \cite[Cor.
 4.3]{LSW} in the context of Kawanaka's conjecture, and Halln\"as-Langmann-Noumi-Rosengren \cite[(6.7)]{HLNR2} in relation to deformed elliptic Ruijsenaars models.
 In fact, from the special case of \cite[(6.7)]{HLNR2}, we can derive the following formula

 due to M. Noumi (private communication).
 Substituting $t=q^{\theta/\e+1}$, and